-- Deliver trade diversification seminars for the agriculture, food and beverage sector to assist them in understanding market requirements, opportunities and challenges specific to key international markets. - Provide market research services and cost-shared funding to industry associations to support their ability to conduct market research and establish market development and diversification plans. - Support the development of a coordinated long-term market development strategy and short-term sales and marketing plan for BC's apple industry, in alignment with the goals and objectives of <a href="https://doi.org/10.21/2016/nd.2016/71/2016/71 - Increase B.C. processing innovation, productivity and competitiveness through improved industry access to facilities, equipment, technology, training, technical services and other supports including through the B.C.
-Food Hub Network.
+- Deliver trade diversification seminars for the agriculture, food and beverage sector to assist them in understanding market requirements, opportunities and challenges specific to key international markets. - Provide market research services and cost-shared funding to industry associations to support their ability to conduct market research and establish market development and diversification plans. - Support the development of a coordinated long-term market development strategy and short-term sales and marketing plan for BC's apple industry, in alignment with the goals and objectives of The Path Forward: A Blueprint for B.C.'s Tree Fruit Industry. - Increase B.C. processing innovation, productivity and competitiveness through improved industry access to facilities, equipment, technology, training, technical services and other supports.

 The sector's competitiveness is dependent upon a wide range of factors that drive economic productivity, market development and ultimately growth.
 As a sector primarily comprised of small to medium-size businesses, the first step to improving competitiveness is increasing capacity and awareness of opportunities, informing actions through market research and planning, and preparing companies to meet market requirements.
-Targeted export readiness activities are anticipated to support the sector to identify and pursue market development opportunities both abroad and domestically.
+Targeted export readiness activities support the sector to identify and pursue market development opportunities both abroad and domestically.

 Expanding market opportunities will require additional actions to address barriers to growth.
-Food Hubs, already found in twelve communities around the province, help food entrepreneurs overcome barriers to growth by providing access to shared equipment.
 As food and beverage manufacturing account for 60 percent of B.C.'s total agriculture, food, and seafood industry GDP, there is a strong focus on expanding opportunities for this part of the sector by increasing value-add activities on B.C. grown products, facilitating and enabling food processing innovation, and investments to improve productivity and profitability.